thelfer/tfel/docs/web/BehaviourBricks.md

 example of the `StandardElasticity` brick.
 This brick applies to strain based mechanical behaviours.
 It assumes:

-- that the total strain is split in an elastic part and a inelastic part.
+- that the total strain is split in an elastic part and an inelastic part.
-- that the stress are related to the elastic strain through the Hooke law.
+- that the stress is related to the elastic strain through the Hooke law.
 - that the total strain only appears in the equation associated with the split of the strain.